zdfowler/diedactic/paper.md

 # Summary

-This project provides an empirical analysis on reducing the attack surface of container-based application images using open source software (OSS) tooling.
+Diedactic is an empirical analysis tool that can assist with reducing the attack surface of container-based application images.
+Diedactic brings together two open source software (OSS) tools, namely `clair` [@clairgithub] and `docker-slim` [@dockerslimgithub], and provides new utilities for sliming and analyzing resulting images.
+This paper demonstrates the use of Diedactic using a case study.
+For the case study, a minimally configured
-Results include a categorization of outcome when using a minimally configured "slimming" operation against the ["Official" images](https://hub.docker.com/search?q=&type=image&image_filter=official) available on Docker
+"slimming" operation was applied to the ["Official" images](https://hub.docker.com/search?q=&type=image&image_filter=official) available on Docker
-Hub, as measured by a static analysis security tool (SAST) for application containers.
+Hub.
+Diedactic uses a static analysis security tool (SAST) to measure the effects of attack surface reduction for application containers.

 Findings show that without application-specific configuration, the slimming